willkg/douglas/README.rst

 **published_date**

-    Add ``#pyblished YYYY-MM-DD HH:MM`` to your file metadata and that's the published date for the blog entry rather than the mtime of the file.
+    Add ``#pyblished YYYY-MM-DD HH:MM`` to the metadata in your blog entries.
+That's the published date for the blog entry rather than the mtime of the file.

 Overview of Douglas